 4. Regular Dry Brushing

-In addition to spray, we recommend purchasing a suede dry brush with fine, natural horsehair bristles for frequent cleaning and stain removal.
-On tough stains, use a suede eraser first, exerting mild pressure and softly rubbing back and forth.
-Then, using your brush, remove any residue and restore the pile of the suede.
+In addition to spray protection, invest in a suede dry brush with fine natural or horsehair bristles for frequent cleaning and maintenance.
+On tough stains, use a suede eraser first, applying mild pressure and rubbing softly back and forth.
+Then use your suede cleaning brush to remove any residue and restore the pile.
+For exterior and interior cleaning of structured suede items like suede insoles, a soft-bristled toothbrush offers greater precision.

 5. Proper Storage